hendrixthecoder/admin101/README.md

 ## About This App

-Investment Company Admin Dashboard using Laravel 8 and Bootstrap supporting CRUD, KYC Verification, Referral System and Automatic and Manual Reward system, this app was created to be used with CMS like Wordpress.
+Investment Company Admin Dashboard using Laravel 8 and Bootstrap supporting CRUD, KYC Verification, Referral System and Automatic and Manual Reward system, this app was created to be used with CMS like Wordpress, it also features 8 different languages out of the box.

 ## Setting up This App
 - After cloning the repo, move the public directory out of the root directory of the app.